 Saying no can be very difficult, but you can keep in mind a few tips if you're leaning how.
 First, acknowledge that there are past obligations to which you should not have committed.
 The second stage involves recognizing when you're in over your head, and removing yourself from commitments that are too much of a burden on your time and energy.
 Finally, you come to a point where you can evaluate at the outset whether or not you will have the resources to commit to a particular project or endeavor.
 That's the point where you're best utilizing your time, as well as others'.

 Juggling family life isn't easy, but hopefully these top five time management tools will put you on the right track.
-See the links on the next page for lots more information about organizing your family's busy life.
+See the links below for lots more information about organizing your family's busy life.